VLety/fastApiProject/README.md

-# REST API server solution based on FastAPI framework
+# REST API server solution based on FastAPI framework with RBAC model
 > Recommended for PoC and Prototype approach or as a base template<br />
 > The delivery result of this project can be seen here https://fastapiproject.key-info.com.ua/api/v1/docs